-Car title loans often have interest rates that come in much higher than installment loans and personal loans.
+Car title loans often have higher interest rates than installment and personal loans.
 According to our title loan calculator, you could pay $250 in interest to borrow $1,000 for 30 days.
 Of course, the rates are higher because most companies won’t obsess over your credit score.
 Instead, they want to know if you have enough vehicle use as collateral for the loan.
-But if your loan doesn’t have any early payment penalties, you can save some money by paying the balance off before it’s due.
+But if your loan has no early payment penalties, you can save money by paying the balance off before it’s due.

 Ways to money to pay off your title loan fast and early

 - Borrow money from a family member.
 Although it’s difficult to talk to loved ones about finances, borrowing money from family can help you get back on your feet and will cost less than rolling over your loan.

 - Refinance.
 If you have decent credit, you can refinance your car title loan into a personal loan with a longer-term and lower interest rate.

 - Get a side hustle.
 Pick up some freelance work or sign up for gig apps to earn extra money for your loan.

 - Sell valuables.
 Parting with treasured belongings is difficult, but selling valuables can help you get out of debt and avoid losing your car.

 - Reevaluate your budget.
 Take a look at your budget and make sure it’s as lean as possible.
 Cut out any unnecessary expenses like takeout and subscription services.

 - Settle your debt.
-If you don’t have enough money to pay off your loan in full, some lenders may allow you to settle your debt for a smaller lump sum.
+If you don’t have enough money to repay your loan in full, some lenders may allow you to settle your debt for a smaller lump sum.

 - Negotiate new terms.
-If the online title loan lender won’t settle your debt for a lower amount, see if you can negotiate new terms like a longer repayment period or a lower interest rate that will make the loan more affordable for you.
+If the online title loan lender doesn’t settle your debt for a lower amount, see if you can negotiate new terms like a more extended repayment period or a lower interest rate to make the loan more affordable.
 You’d be surprised at how many companies will negotiate new terms, even for no income verification vehicle title loans.